 No, certainly not enough to crack NEET with a good score/rank.
 Crash courses are extremely helpful, but they must be backed with foolproof preparation.

+What is crash course? – you may ask.
 A crash course is a short term course that students typically enrol for when an exam is just around the corner.
 The main purpose of such crash courses is to provide an overview, outline the entire course in a relatively lesser span of time, keeping in mind the time constraints.

 One should take up a crash course after gaining conceptual clarity.
 A complete idea of the course should be attained.
 Then to brush up and in case something important is missed out, crash courses are beneficial and come par your expectation.